HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### Single Component Deployment

 Single Component Deployment provides HotDB Management users with the function of installing and deploying a single component, which makes up for the defect that a component cannot be installed separately in cluster deployment function.
-For specific function description and operation steps, please refer to the [Install And Deploy](install-and-deploy.md) document.
+For specific function description and operation steps, please refer to the [Installation and Deployment](installation-and-deployment.md) document.

 ### Deployment environment examination